-These days, it’s as easy to schedule an appointment for injectable wrinkle reducers and filler treatments as it is to sign up for SoulCycle — but unlike a spin class, the questions you’ll have pre-procedure will (and should) be a little more serious than “can you play Britney Spears?”
+These days, it’s as easy to schedule a consultation for injectable wrinkle reducers and filler as it is to sign up for SoulCycle® — but, unlike a spin class, the questions you’ll have beforehand will (and should) be a little more serious than, “Can you play Britney Spears?”
 After all, this is your face.
-And whether you’re interested in learning about injectable wrinkle reducers, which temporarily smoothes the look of wrinkles in certain areas of the face (like your forehead); or testing a filler that temporarily adds volume, you need to be up to speed on the benefits and potential risks, or side effects.
+And whether you’re interested in learning about injectable wrinkle reducers, which temporarily smooth the look of moderate to severe wrinkles, or testing a filler that temporarily adds volume, you need to be up to speed on the benefits, potential risks, and side effects.

-[Editor’s note: Injectable wrinkle reducers temporarily smooth the look of moderate to severe wrinkles in certain areas of the face, including the forehead, frown lines, and crow’s feet; they should not be used more frequently than every three months.
+Injectable wrinkle reducers temporarily smooth the look of moderate to severe wrinkles in certain areas of the face, including the forehead, frown lines, and crow’s feet; they should not be used more frequently than every three months.
 Injectable filler is a temporary treatment that adds volume to areas of the face such as the lips, cheeks, and laugh lines.
 Like any medical treatment, both injectable wrinkle reducers and injectable fillers have potential risks and side effects.
 Talk to a licensed provider to see if they’re right for you.

 Will injectables hurt?